msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 ## docker-compose

-docker-compose will complain if directories are not present, create them if needed (they will persist when restarting image, even if `docker-compose down` was run)
+docker-compose will complain if directories are not present, create them if needed (they will persist when restarting image, even if `docker-compose down` was run) - use `docker compose down` alternativelly.

+**Note**: You just need to have 1 setup (80000 and 80001) if configuring a single-instance server

 ```bash
 mkdir conforma_on_port_8000 \